liberland/liberland_substrate/substrate/frame/llm/README.md

 These calls can be made from any _Signed_ origin.

 * `send_llm`: Transfer LLM.
 Wrapper over `pallet-assets`' `transfer`.
+* `send_llm_to_politipool`: Transfer LLM directly to account's politipool.
 * `politics_lock`: Lock LLM into politics pool, a.k.a. politipool.
 * `politics_unlock`: Unlock 10% of locked LLM.
 Can't be called again for a WithdrawalLock period.
 Affects political rights for an ElectionLock period.
 * `approve_transfer`: As an assembly member you can approve a transfer of LLM.
 Not implemented.
+* `remark`: Deposit Remarked event.
+Used by Liberland tooling for annotating transfers.

 #### Restricted

+* `treasury_lld_transfer`: Transfer LLD from treasury to specified account.
+Can only be called by selected accounts and Senate.
 * `treasury_llm_transfer`: Transfer LLM from treasury to specified account.
 Can only be called by selected accounts and Senate.
+* `treasury_llm_transfer_to_politipool`: Transfer LLM from treasury to specified account's politipool.
+Can only be called by selected accounts and Senate.
+* `force_transfer`: Force transfer LLM from between accounts.
+Can only be called by courts.
+* `set_courts`: Set courts.
+Can only be called by Root.

 ### Public functions